ismaelbelghiti/Tigwi/Misc/API/Spec.md

 * In **URL**, _accountId_ is the unique identifier of the account whose publicly followed lists you want to get.
 * In **URL**, _numberOfLists_ is the number of lists you want to get.
 It is optional and default is set to 20.
 * In **Response**, _Size_ is the number of lists returned (different from _numberOfLists_ if there are not enough lists to provide).
-* If you're not authorized, you will only receive lists that the owner has declared public.
+* If you're not authorized, you will only receive lists that the owner has set public.

 ##See in which lists someone appears